MohamedTababi-GitH/Social-Media-Analysis-Tool-Predicto/README.md

 # Social Media Analysis Tool (Predicto)

 The **Social Media Analysis Tool** provides sentiment analysis, topic modeling, and trend prediction using social media data.
 This application is containerized with Docker to make it easy to run on any system without worrying about dependencies or environment setup.
+> **⚠️ NOTE:**
+> This project is currently **not runnable** because it was previously dependent on a university-hosted SQL server that is no longer accessible.
+> I’m currently **migrating it into Docker** and making **major improvements** to its architecture and features.
+Once complete, it will be runnable again on any system without special setup.

 ---